MunemHashmi/d-voting/README.md

 ## Features

-dVoting incorporates the following features:
+dVoting incorporates the following features
 * Trust - Blockchain technology allows for secure transactions, with all data stored on the blockchain itself.
 * Transparency - All transactions on the blockchain are transparent and visible.
 * Reliability - A vote cast on the dVoting platform can be tracked and audited.